Start9Labs/docs/src/packaging-guide/quick-start.md

 # Quick Start

+## Environment Setup

-Before you begin, ensure you have completed the [environment setup](./environment-setup.md).
+Ensure you have completed every step of [environment setup](./environment-setup.md).

-## Create your Package Repository
+## Generate your Package Repository

 1. Select a template:

    - Use <a href="https://github.com/Start9Labs/hello-world-startos" target="_blank">Hello World</a> if your service does _not_ depend on another service.
-   - Use <a href="https://github.com/Start9Labs/hello-moon-startos" target="_blank">Hello Moon</a> if your service depends on another service.
+   - Use <a href="https://github.com/Start9Labs/hello-moon-startos" target="_blank">Hello Moon</a> if your service depends on at least one other service.

 1. Click `Use this template > Create new repository`.
 You must be signed into Github to see this button.